 Steroids.
 Steroids occur naturally in the body in tiny amounts.
-In larger amounts, they are very powerful anti-inflammatories (drugs that reduce swelling).
+In larger amounts, they are very powerful anti-inflammatories, which are drugs that reduce swelling.
 Most patients with a brain tumor will be prescribed steroids to help relieve swelling of the brain.
 You will most likely receive steroids when you are first diagnosed, before and after surgery, before and after radiation therapy, and if you have an advanced brain tumor.
 Steroids have many side effects, which include weight gain and water retention, increased appetite, difficulty sleeping, changes in mood, and stomach irritation.
 After successful treatment for the brain tumor, your doctor may slowly reduce the amount of steroids you need to take over time.

 Shunt.
-If fluid begins to build up in the brain, it may become necessary for a surgeon to place a shunt (a device used to bypass or divert fluid from one place to another) to drain the excess fluid.
+If fluid begins to build up in the brain, it may become necessary for a surgeon to place a device called a shunt that is used to bypass or divert fluid from one place to another and drain the excess fluid.

 Anti-depressants.
 Depression can be common in people with a CNS tumor, but it is often undiagnosed.
 However, this does not mean that all people with a CNS tumor are depressed.
 For those who have symptoms of depression, the health care team may decide to prescribe an anti-depressant medication to help with the symptoms.
 Learn more about depression .